TollyH/AssEmbly/Documentation/Language.md

 MVQ rg0, 10  ; This text will be ignored
 ; As will this text
 DCR rg0  ; "DCR rg0" will assemble as normal
-; Another Comment ; HLT - This is still a comment and will not insert a HLT instruction!
+; Another Comment ; HLT - This is still a comment and will not insert an HLT instruction!
 ```

 ### Labels

 Labels mark a position in the file for the program to move (**jump**) to or reference from elsewhere.
-They can be given any name you like (names are **case sensitive**), but they must be unique per-program and can only contain letters, numbers, and underscores.
+They can be given any name you like (names are **case-sensitive**), but they must be unique per program and can only contain letters, numbers, and underscores.
 Label names **may not** begin with a number, however.
 A definition for a label is marked by beginning a line with a colon — the entire rest of the line will then be read as the new label name (excluding comments).

 For example: